The General's Daughter poster

 The inciting incident occurs at 13 minutes when Captain Elisabeth Campbell found murdered on base training grounds, naked and staked to the ground in a ritualistic manner.
 The crime scene is deeply disturbing and demands investigation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Brenner actively chooses to pursue the full truth after discovering Elisabeth's hidden basement chamber with surveillance equipment and evidence of her secret psychological research.
+This illustrates the protagonist's commitment to Brenner actively chooses to pursue the full truth after discovering Elisabeth's hidden basement chamber with surveillance equipment and evidence of her secret psychological research.
 He commits to following evidence wherever it leads., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: Brenner discovers the videotape showing Elisabeth's brutal gang rape by her fellow soldiers during West Point training.
+Of particular interest, this crucial beat False defeat: Brenner discovers the videotape showing Elisabeth's brutal gang rape by her fellow soldiers during West Point training.
 The crime wasn't about her murder - it was about covering up institutional failure.
 Stakes raise enormously., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (73% through) represents the emotional nadir.
 Here, Colonel Robert Moore commits suicide rather than face exposure, confirming the conspiracy reaches command level.
 Brenner realizes the institution will sacrifice anyone to protect itself.
-His faith in military justice dies., shows the protagonist at their lowest point.
+His faith in military justice dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Brenner realizes Colonel Fowler is the killer - he murdered Elisabeth to prevent her from exposing the rape cover-up before her father's promotion.
 Armed with full truth and Sunhill's moral support, Brenner chooses justice over orders., demonstrating the transformation achieved throughout the journey.